 Methodology

-In order to determine the cities where inflation is rising the most, WalletHub compared 23 MSAs (Metropolitan Statistical Areas) across two key metrics involving the Consumer Price Index, which measures inflation.
+In order to determine how inflation is impacting people in different cities, WalletHub compared 23 MSAs (Metropolitan Statistical Areas) across two key metrics involving the Consumer Price Index, which measures inflation.
 The metrics are listed below, along with their corresponding weights.
 We then determined each MSA’s weighted average across the metrics and used the resulting scores to rank-order our sample.

 For each MSA in the sample, we used the latest data available from the Bureau of Labor Statistics.
 For some MSAs, there is a one-month lag on the data available.